feifan-li/FlyFlyDB/ReadMe.md

 ```

 ### aggregation,filtering,projection:
-switch to a database already loaded with data
+switch to the database already loaded with data
 ```Fly
 use:{"database":"YoutubeDemo"};
 ```